andersonmech/Chegg-Free-Discord-Bot/README.md

 # Suggestions :
 I suggest you to use python 3.8+

-# If you need to contact me or want to join my channel, my discord is :
+# If you have questions or want to join my channel, my discord is :
 ```asmodeus#9771```

 # Demo for Free Bot: